IllinoisLegalAidOnline/ilao-documentation/docs/source/otis_sms_as_a_user.rst

 .. note:: Some programs have no income limits either generally or for special populations.
 These are not yet supported in the SMS application.

-* Step 7: Once the system determines that the user is eligible (geography and income) The "OTIS Guided Navigation" subflow is launched to triage the user through their legal problem.
+* Step 7: Once the system determines that the user is eligible (geography and income), The "OTIS Guided Navigation" subflow is launched to triage the user through their legal problem.
 * Step 8: When the guided navigation ends, the system connects to IllinoisLegalAid.org and  checks to see if one or more organizations match the user's legal issue

   * If no organization matches, the system exits with legal content